HDMA-SDSU/HDMA-SocialMediaAPI/API-Twitter/README.md

 The following codes demonstrates how to (1) setup the API Keys and (2) perform a search at the Twitter database.

 (1) setup your API keys with tweepy (credit to tweepy for this example (https://github.com/tweepy/tweepy/blob/master/examples/oauth.py) )

 '''python
 import tweepy

-# == OAuth Authentication ==
-#
-# This mode of authentication is the new preferred way
-# of authenticating with Twitter.

-# The consumer keys can be found on your application's Details
-# page located at https://dev.twitter.com/apps (under "OAuth settings")
 consumer_key=""
 consumer_secret=""

-# The access tokens can be found on your applications's Details
-# page located at https://dev.twitter.com/apps (located
-# under "Your access token")
 access_token=""
 access_token_secret=""